- This event has passed.

 - How to record temporary workers’ injuries?

 - How the Regulations affect employers with multiple locations?

 - How to comply with the requirements to share workplace injury and illness data, while at the same time protecting an injured worker’s right to privacy?

-By attending this Risk Consultants webinar, you can save time, money and costly OSHA fines by making sure you understand what you must do to be in compliance.
+By attending this webinar, you can save time, money and costly OSHA fines by ensuring you are in compliance with the OSHA standards.

 Who should attend?